scrabbletank/farhome-rules/rulesdoc.md

 Starting at level 3, every 3 levels you can increase an attribute by 1.

 #### Action Points
-You gain an additional Action point at levels 10 and 20.
+You gain an Action Point at levels 10 and 20.

 #### Additional Saving Throw
-You gain proficiency in an additional saving throw at level 12.
+You gain proficiency in a saving throw at level 12.

 ### Earning Experience
 Players earn experience after every encounter based on the difficulty of the encounter.
 Ideally characters should be leveling up once every 3-6 encounters.
 Experience is earned based on how difficult it is for the players to overcome the encounter, not by how much experience an individual monster gives.